tomduck/pandoc-latex-extensions/README.md

 ![epigraph demonstration](img/epigraph.png)

-The last line is taken to be the quote author.
+The last line in the div is taken to be the quote author.
 There must be a blank line above it.

 Indentation is removed from the first paragraph after the epigraph.

 ### newthought ###

-Synopsis: Converts pandoc [spans](https://pandoc.org/MANUAL.html#divs-and-spans) of class `newthought` to [tufte-latex newthoughts](https://www.ctan.org/pkg/tufte-latex).
+Synopsis: Converts pandoc [spans](https://pandoc.org/MANUAL.html#divs-and-spans) with class `newthought` to [tufte-latex newthoughts](https://www.ctan.org/pkg/tufte-latex).

 Requires: The [documentclass](https://pandoc.org/MANUAL.html#variables-for-latex) must be `tufte-book` or `tufte-handout`.